showme13467/bachelorsThesis/README.md

 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage2.PNG)

 After creating a new floor, an image must be uploaded to have the matching floor plan for the floor.
-Make sure that the floor plan is not in blue or red, otherwise it would be counterproductive for the clarity.
+Make sure that the floor plan is not in blue or red, otherwise it would be counterproductive for the clarity (the admin panel automatically greys out the images to provide a better overview).
 It is also recommended to upload an image with the dimensions **1200 x 800 pixels**.
 If this should not be possible, the image will be automatically stretched or shrunk to 1200 x 800.
 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage3.PNG)

 Now comes the most important part of the whole web application.
 On the floor plan you can set a point by pressing once with the left mouse button.
 After that you can set another point by pressing the left mouse button again.
 Pressing the mouse button again will delete all points again.
 Here it is important to make a square of the points as big as possible to get exact results.
 So choose a point as far as possible at the edge of your picture and see if it is physically possible to reach it.
 When you have set all the points you can either use Google Maps or your mobile phone to find out the coordinates of these points and enter them next to your floor plan.
 Note that google maps shows the coordinates in latitude and then longitude.